Masonic Entered Apprentice Training Just Got Easier!

 1. It makes it easier for the member to

-remember which day of the week
+remember which day

-the education meeting will always be held.
+of the week the education meeting will always be held.

-2. It makes it easier for the member's family to remember that
+2. It makes it easier for the member's family to remember

-can adjust their schedules, accordingly, beforehand.
+so they can adjust their schedules, accordingly,

-3. It gives the Education Officer 2 weeks to prepare material between
+3. It gives the Education Officer 2 weeks to prepare material

-each meeting.
+between each meeting.

-4. The lodge Education Officer doesn't have to prepare as many materials,
+4. The lodge Education Officer doesn't have to prepare as

-making his job easier.
+many materials, making his job easier.

-5. The Apprentice training Masonic member doesn't have to attempt to
+5. The Apprentice training Masonic member doesn't have to

-learn as much all in one sitting.
+attempt to learn as much all in one sitting.

 By simply holding (2) - 1 hour Apprentice training Masonic education